Major aim of the journal

 Acceptance rate and turnaround time

 Acceptance rate is the ratio of the number of articles submitted to the number of articles published.
-The acceptance rate for articles submitted in 2017 is 36 per cent.
+The acceptance rate for articles submitted in 2019 is 33%.

 History of the journal

 Since the expansion of the recent global financial crisis the recently established international Journal of Governance and Regulation has become focused on market-based topics.
 The Journal has been established to publish high quality theoretical and empirical studies in governance and regulation with application to both macro and microeconomic issues.
 Its distinctive focus is original, rigorous research with scholarly contribution and practical applications.
 We consider this publication as an effective instrument to put in order the debate around the reasonability of implementation of regulation or governance efforts worldwide.